AbdullahHassan176/Financial-SDG-GARCH/tools/README.md

-# NF-GARCH Results Consolidation & Interactive Dashboard
+# NF-GARCH Results Consolidation Tools

-This directory contains tools for consolidating all NF-GARCH research results into a single Excel workbook and generating an interactive HTML dashboard.
+This directory contains tools for consolidating all NF-GARCH research results into a single Excel workbook.

 ## 🚀 Quick Start